Scheduling First-Year Writing Courses

 ESL 015 Composition for American Academic Communication

-This course, which substitutes for ENGL 015 (above), is for undergraduate students who are intermediate level non-native speakers of English.
+Designed for students who are intermediate-level non-native speakers of English, ESL 015 is an alternative to ENGL 015 and satisfies a General Education requirement for writing skills (GWS) in all associate and baccalaureate degree programs.
 Students will become familiar with the various stages in the process of writing and develop strategies for reading and writing various models of American academic discourse.
 Overall, students will be able to use what they have learned in this course to participate successfully in academic reading and writing tasks throughout their university experiences in the United States.
 Students will participate in a variety of reading and writing tasks that will enable them to: (a) define the subject, purpose, audience, and appropriate organizational structure for written compositions; (b) revise and reshape their writing to improve ideas, organization, language use, vocabulary and mechanics; (c) identify and correct structural and grammatical errors within their written texts; (d) select sources, take notes, and acknowledge sources to support ideas, using the library to conduct library research; and, (e) become better writers in preparation for their college careers.
 Students who placed into ENGL 015 may schedule this course to satisfy 3 of the 9 credits required for all baccalaureate degree candidates in General Education writing/speaking skills (GWS).